Wedding Firework Displays Guide

 Advice on picking the right fireworks for your big day.

 If you are planning on having fireworks for your wedding there are a number of important things to consider, such as whether to employ a professional team to take care of everything, or to buy your own fireworks and let them off yourself.
 I’ll run through both options, starting with professional services that leave you free to enjoy your day and the fireworks in the hands of the experts.

 Calling in the professionals

 As much as I love consumer fireworks and getting my hands dirty with lighting my own, a wedding is one event where I would suggest you seriously consider using a professional display company instead.
-Yes, it could cost you more money, from £500 upwards (but budget for £750 to £1k for something decent).
+Yes, it could cost you more money, from £500 upwards (but budget for £750 to £1k as a starting point for something decent).
 But it has so many advantages, especially if your reception is at a third party wedding venue.

 And the venue is the place to start in all this because usually they will dictate not only whether fireworks are allowed at all (many don’t) but also whether they will permit you to provide and fire your own.
 In an increasingly risk-averse world, most of the venues that still allow fireworks these days will only do so if a professional – and fully insured – team is employed.
 So don’t be surprised if your enquiry about using your own fireworks goes down like a lead balloon.

 But it’s not just about mitigating risks to the venue owner.
 If it’s your own wedding here, do you want to be bothered on the day with setting up and lighting fireworks?
-It’s not a five minute job if you want to do it safely.
+It’s not a five minute job if you want to do it properly.

 With a professional display, you’ll be enjoying your reception and at an agreed time, you all wander outside to the viewing area, watch 5-10 minutes of amazing fireworks and then return to the dance floor and bar.
 Leaving the crew outside to clear up.
 What could be simpler?